Austin – IT Specialist

 🙇 Centralizing information

-Before Slack, it was challenging for Jamie's team to spot trends that might lead them to explore a proactive fix:
+Before Slack, it was challenging for Austin's team to spot trends that might lead them to explore a proactive fix:

 - Tickets were picked up in the order that they were submitted, meaning different specialists would often be troubleshooting the same issue.